Two arrested as Customs seizes 100kg of methamphetamine with street value up to $50m

-Two people have been arrested as Customs seize 100kg of methamphetamine with a street value of up to $50 million.
+Two people have been arrested as Customs seized 100kg of methamphetamine with a street value of up to $50 million.

-The Australian men in their mid-20s were scheduled to appear in the Auckland District Court today charged with importing and possessing between 70kg and 100kg of methamphetamine, hidden inside plastic storage pallets.
+The Australian men, in their mid-20s, were scheduled to appear in the Auckland District Court today charged with importing and possessing between 70kg and 100kg of methamphetamine, hidden inside plastic storage pallets.

 Based on the New Zealand Drug Harm Index, the seizure has prevented an estimated $86 million to $124m of social and community harm.